 The Link Between Anorexia and Obsessive Compulsive Disorder

-Among eating disorders, anorexia nervosa (AN) frequently co-occurs with obsessive-compulsive disorder (OCD).
-The two share a number of similar features, and, in fact, it’s sometimes hard to tell whether someone has one disorder, both, or which one is driving the other.
+Among eating disorders, anorexia nervosa (AN) frequently co-occurs with obsessive-compulsive disorder (OCD).3 The two share a number of similar features, and it’s sometimes hard to tell whether someone has one disorder, both, or which one is the primary problem or contributing to the other.

 Still, there are treatment options that have been developed to help the people caught in the crosshairs of these two difficult conditions.
 These programs can help people change their unhelpful thoughts, face their fears, and learn healthier ways to cope with stress.